cnoe-io/website/blog/2023-11-06-idp-data-preso/index.md

 On the positive side:

 * There really is a single place to inspect the status of entities.
 E.g., Argo applications can tell you the status of deployed applications.
 You can also inspect the status of workflows, infrastructure resources, and any other entity that the control plane cluster manages.
-* You can use the Backstage Kubernetes plugin seamlessly and maybe with some little tweaks or with introducing fairly light-weight Backstage custom entity provides pull and show the status of entities in the Backstage portal.
+* You can use the Backstage Kubernetes plugin seamlessly and maybe with some little tweaks.
+Alternatively this can be achieved by introducing fairly light-weight Backstage custom entity providers which pull and show the status of entities in the Backstage portal.
 * In an organization with a diverse set of distributed systems, the control plane cluster can be used as the integration layer by wrapping legacy APIs and or implementing native controllers.

 On the negative side: